nikarav/evil-corp/Requirements/Software_Requirements.md

 - The platform shall respond promptly to the actions of the user and manage the data quickly.
 - The data retrieval time should be short.
 - The platform should not decrease the computer performance.
-- The confirmation time of a username - password combination should not exceed 1 second.

 ### Safety